Meanwhale/ByteAutomata/README.md

 ```
     transition(state, inputBytes, callback);
 ```
-For example,to transition from 'white space' to 'number' state, call
+For example, define transition from 'white space' to 'number' state when input is a number character, call
 ```
     transition(whiteSpaceState, "0123456789", () -> {nextState(numberState);});
 ```